rylincoln/static-maps/README.md

 - ~~configurable custom tile server~~ (DONE)
 - ???

+### Caprover (Optional)
+[Caprover](https://caprover.com/) is a platform as a service.
+Self described as "Heroku on steroids" The captain-definition file in this repo should work for running this on caprover once you have a server setup and operational.

 ### POST json body to pass the following inputs
 example body of post: